elbarakyhamza/Face_detection/README.md

 # Face_detection
-Simple AI face detection program
+A self made project by myself and my friend sherbiny for a simple face and object detection program for AI

 credit for model files:
 [MobileNet-SSD](https://github.com/chuanqi305/MobileNet-SSD)